FranciscoCoder/supermex/README.md

 ## Presentation ##

-Hi!!, Im Francisco Maquez and this is my final project for CodeSpace Academy.
+Hi!!, Im Francisco Marquez and this is my final project for CodeSpace Academy.

 ## Getting started ##